stschulte/authorized_keys/README.md

 ## How to use

-The `authorized_keys` executable can be used as a local lookup method to retrieve public authorized ssh keys.
+The `lookup-ssh-pubkey` executable can be used as a local lookup method to retrieve public authorized ssh keys.

 It is intended to be used by openssh.
 In `sshd_config` just specify

-    AuthorizedKeysCommand /path/to/authorized_keys
+    AuthorizedKeysCommand /path/to/lookup-ssh-pubkey
     AuthorizedKeysCommandUser nobody

 The command will check if there is a file